 THE WITHERING OF TRADE

 Abstract: Social change is rarely linear, balanced, or evolutionary.
 The transition from patriarchy to feminism is one of many such examples.
-Using a trade union organization as a case study, this paper employs a mult-media approach, combining text, sound, and graphics, to illustrate the uneven withering away of patriarchy, and the tentative and uncertain emergence of liberal and trade union feminism between 1954 and 1986.
-An interregnum is demonstrated during the 1960s and 1970s when patriarchy and feminism experienced a contradictory and unstable co-existence; this divided the 1950s when patriarchy dominated, from the 1980s, when liberal and trade union feminism made their tentative appearance.
+This paper employs a mult-media approach, combining text, sound, and graphics, to illustrate the uneven withering away of patriarchy, and the tentative and uncertain emergence of liberal and trade union feminism between 1954 and 1986.
 The withering away of patriarchy was more pronounced than the growth of one or more feminisms.
 Feminism did not replace patriarchy as much as it continued to co-exist with its latent , and sometimes, manifest forms.

 BARGAINING WITH PATRIARCHY -

 Women strategize within a set of concrete constraints, which I identify as

 patriarchal bargains.
 Different forms of patriarchy present women with distinct

 rules of the game and call for different strategies to maximize security and